Skip to main content

 include_affected_productsNoReturn the full affected_products list for each CVE in the batch (default: False, each CVE returns first 20).
 Set True for bulk dependency audits.

-include_full_referencesNoReturn the full references list for each CVE in the batch (default: False, each CVE returns first 10). total_references is always emitted.
-Set True only when you need every advisory URL for every CVE in the batch.
+include_full_referencesNoReturn the full references list for each CVE in the batch (default: True). total_references is always emitted.
+Set False to truncate each item to first 10 entries when payload-bound.

 Output Schema